-Following such trains of thought, we become slightly morbid, slightly introspective, and that old Ciceronian query of "quousque tandem," as applied to life, begins to loom largely on our horizon and to fill us with uneasy forebodings, especially if we have indulged in Professor James Leavy, a price in the Swadun Erentee and have especially if we have indulged in Professor James Jean's articles in the Sunday Express and have let ourselves be convinced of the insignificance of our existence, nay, the uselessness of it, although that last conclusion is probably wrong.
-However, we need an antidote, a refresher, something pure and clean to wipe off all these morbid ideas, to sweeten our mind again, to instil fresh courage, fresh "joie de vivre" into our hearts.
+Following such trains of thought, we become slightly morbid, slightly introspective, and that old Ciceronian query of "quousque tandem," as applied to life, begins to loom largely on our horizon and to fill us with uneasy forebodings, especially if we have indulged in Professor James Long's acticles in the Sunday Represe and have especially if we have indulged in Professor James Jean's articles in the Sunday Express and have let ourselves be convinced of the insignificance of our existence, nay, the uselessness of it, although that last conclusion is probably wrong.
+How-ever, we need an antidote, a refresher, something pure and clean to wipe off all these morbid ideus, to sweeten our mind again, to instil fresh courage, fresh "joie de vivre" into our hearts.
 And, what could be better for such a purpose than to read, slowly and savouringly-if that is the equivalent of "savourensement" which is in my mind-the following article about

 Midst the Eternal Snow

-Red Tape, February, 1931:

-Red Tape, February, 1931:
+Red Tape, February, 1931 :

-We rise early, for this is to be a day of days, and over our breakfast of coffey, rolls and butter we speculate on the trip before us.
+Red Tape, February, 1931: We rise early, for this is to be a day of days, and over our breakfast of coffey, rolls and butter we speculate on the trip before us.
 The picturesque little village of Grindelwald is just waking up as we wend our way down the narrow main street to the tiny railway station.
 Soon we have taken our seats in the little Mountain Railway train, and everybody carries the "packed lunch" which is such a feature of these mountain trips.
-Many of the party, one notices, are careful of these parcels-they have had previous experience and know that their eggs are not always boiled as hard as they might be.
+Many of the party, one notices, are careful of these parcels -they have had previous experience and know that their eggs are not always boiled as hard as they might be.
 The seats are quickly filled up, and with a short, sharp whistle our train starts off.
 We are quickly out of the village and immediately start to climb out of the alley up the steep mountain track.
-Perhaps the most striking feature at first is the wealth of wild flowers experient the fields on interesting the fields of the will be started to the field of the will be started to the field of the will be started to the field of the will be started to the starte reature at first is the wealth of wild flowers growing in the fields on either side of the railway line.
+Perhaps the most striking feature at first is the wealth of wild flowers compring it the fields on sitter side of the wil teature at first is the wealth of wild flowers growing in the fields on either side of the rail-way line.
 Many are familiar, perhaps the one best known to us English being the clover, which in Switzerland grows much larger than in England.
 Our admiration is called forth most, however, by the little blue gentian-similar in type and growth to our violet, but of a most wonderful, vivid blue.
+THE SWISS OBSERVER.